alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 Return to the main menu and then go back to Scenario Setup.
 This will appear in the PAIRSIM GUI as:
 ![](RacingSim/Overview/config_update.png)

+!!! warning

-#### Note: If you edit config files externally, you may need to restart PAIRSIM executable or go back to main menu from the Drive scene to see the changes reflect.
+    - If you edit config files externally, you may need to restart PAIRSIM executable or go back to main menu from the Drive scene to see the changes reflect.

-Also, the setup configuration parameters that cannot be changed directly via the GUI are still yet to be implemented; leave those in their default values.
+    - Also, the setup configuration parameters that cannot be changed directly via the GUI are still yet to be implemented; leave those in their default values.

-## PART III: Additional Aero/Suspension/Brake/Geometric Parameter Configuration
+### PART III: Additional Aero/Suspension/Brake/Geometric Parameter Configuration

 The main vehicle parameters can be changed under "Vehicle Setup".
 Due to the large number of vehicle/tire parameters, they are not accessible through the PAIRSIM GUI.
 Instead they need to be directly changed via their configuration files.
 The default vehicle parameter file structure is as follows: